-“The ‘Irreversible Moment’ is the point in a process after which nothing stays as it was before.”
-Berlin artist Jenny Brockmann uses these words to describe an instant, that is not easy to grasp, to which the exhibition Open Lab ‘Irreversible Moment’ at the Schering Foundation’s project space is devoted.
-The exhibition, curated by Nora Mayr, presents Jenny Brockmann’s artistic research of several years for the first time, a work emerging from cooperation between interdisciplinary experts from the fields of chemistry, physics, dance, and music.
-The starting point of her research is the causation behind fundamental changes in structures, spaces, political and personal situations, and for the sociopolitical significance of the ‘Irreversible Moment’.
+“The ‘irreversible moment’ is the point in a process after which nothing stays as it was before.”
+Berlin artist Jenny Brockmann uses these words to describe an instant, not easy to grasp, to which the exhibition Open Lab “Irreversible Moment” at the Schering Foundation’s project space is devoted.
+The exhibition, curated by Nora Mayr, presents Brockmann’s artistic research of several years for the first time culminating in a work that emerges from collaboration between interdisciplinary experts from the fields of chemistry, physics, dance, and music.
+The starting point of her research is the causation behind fundamental changes in structures, spaces, political and personal situations, and the sociopolitical significance of the “Irreversible Moment.”

-In this context the Open Lab ‘Irreversible Moment’ not only becomes a place to document the findings of previous investigations but also serves for the duration of the exhibition as an open laboratory, where visitors can participate in the research process at public lectures or in interdisciplinary workshops.
-For this Jenny Brockmann designs objects, architectural elements and information carriers, which carry out laboratory functions as well as opening a context for public discussion.
+In this context the Open Lab “Irreversible Moment” not only becomes a place to document the findings of previous investigations but also serves for the duration of the exhibition as an open laboratory, where visitors can participate in the research process during public lectures or in interdisciplinary workshops.
+For these events Jenny Brockmann has designed objects, architectural elements and devices which carry out laboratory functions as well as open a context for public discussion.

 A project by Jenny Brockmann, curated by Nora Mayr, supported by Ernst Schering Foundation.
 In cooperation with the WILLMS NEUHAUS FOUNDATION, Chance and Creation, Humboldt-Gymnasium Berlin-Tegel, Dr. Viktor Bedö (Tacit Dimension), Kevin Bethke (Institute of Chemistry, Humboldt-Universität zu Berlin), Prof. Dr. Horst Bredekamp (Speaker Image Knowledge Gestaltung, Cluster of Excellence at Humboldt-Universität zu Berlin), Markus Georg (art educator) Franka Herwig (accordionist), Christina Landbrecht (Image Knowledge Gestaltung, Cluster of Excellence at Humboldt-Universität zu Berlin), Andreas Menzel (Institute of Physics, Humboldt-Universität zu Berlin), and Jeremy Wade (dancer, choreographer).